prestodb/tsc/CHARTER.md

 &nbsp;&nbsp;&nbsp;&nbsp;ix. coordinating any marketing, events, or communications regarding the Project.

-i.
-The total number of TSC members shall not exceed fifteen (15), unless the TSC sets a new maximum limit by supermajority vote.
+j.
+A TSC member may be voted to be removed from the TSC by a two-thirds vote of the entire TSC.

+k.
+A TSC member may resign by submitting their resignation to the TSC [mailing list](mailto:presto-tsc@lists.prestodb.io).

 ### 3. TSC Voting